Our Research Groups

 At our meetings: presentations are made, discussions led, and time is dedicated to Q&A. These sessions are typically very interactive; questions can be asked and the facilitator or group can offer answers and suggestions.
 The focus is the current version of the software; however users of older versions are welcomed and encouraged; every effort is made to answer questions within the context of the version to which the query relates.
 Meetings are typically held 4 times per year - see the SAG Calendar of Events for details of upcoming meetings.

-On our forum you can post questions for the wider group to offer answers, suggestions and support or simply read the posts of others.
+On our hub you can post questions for the wider group to offer answers, suggestions and support or simply read the posts of others.
 Previous Q&As on various topics can be searched.
 You can join by completing our form.

 The English Research Group (which was the London & Home Counties Interest Group) includes all counties of England and Wales.